 Teaching children about climate change is not only about giving them harsh realities but also about preparing them for the future.
 Children need to be enabled with the right skills so that they can contribute with new ideas and solutions.

-Though young people are the least responsible group for the environmental damage but will face the disastrous consequences of the climate crisis.
+Though young people are the least responsible group for environmental damage but will face the disastrous consequences of the climate crisis.
 Providing children with climate education and green skills will be significant for their preparedness for the effects of climate change.